 Cafe Teaser

-Cafe Teaser boasts 14 different free Morning sets, with any 500 yen drink.
-One of them is an Ogura baguette.
-With a very nice presentation including fruit, whipped cream, and lots of delicious red bean paste on top of a crunchy toasted baguette.
+Cafe Teaser boasts 14 different free Morning Set choices with purchase of any 500 yen drink.
+One of them is an Ogura baguette with a side of fruit, whipped cream, plus lots of delicious red bean paste on top of a crunchy toasted baguette.

 Cafe Teaser (カフェティーザー)